Klipper3d/klipper/docs/Features.md

   stepper motor, it compresses those events, transmits them to the micro-controller, and then the micro-controller executes each event at the requested time.
-Each stepper event is scheduled with a precision of no less than 50 micro-seconds.
+Each stepper event is scheduled with a precision of 25 micro-seconds or better.
 The software does not use kinematic estimations (such as the Bresenham algorithm) - instead it calculates precise step times based on the physics of acceleration and the physics of the machine kinematics.
 More precise stepper movement translates to quieter and more stable printer operation.

 * Best in class performance.
 Klipper is able to achieve high stepping rates on both new and old micro-controllers.
 Even an old 8bit AVR